Good to Go (to College)

 But David’s life unraveled as he began his freshman year at Auburn University.

 “I got to college and moved into my own apartment.
-For the first time in my life, I didn’t have a bedtime,” he says.
+For the first time in my life, I didn’t have a bedtime and I was a night owl,” he says.
 “I had no clue how to eat or plan my day.
 I went from having one hour of free time a day to having three hours of class a day – and nobody cared if I didn’t show up for those.
 I ‘washed my clothes’ by buying new stuff.
 I bought a new pair of slacks every week.”

 Within weeks, David had dropped all his classes.
 He tried to hide the truth from his parents, but his father, the chairman of Auburn’s psychology department, and his mother soon found out.
 David’s dad sent him to live with an uncle in Florida, where he spent four grueling months pouring asphalt and considering what he would do differently if he returned to college.